Lift at low Reynolds number: Elastohydrodynamic lift in external flow

 We discuss below how these potential contributions scale with the distance $z$ of the particle to the wall, in view of identifying the domains of validity of the far-field formalism and of the soft-lubrication regime.

-Following \textcite{nix14} who proposed it in the case $\lambda=1$, we decompose the flow velocity $u_3$ into two contributions: (a) a self term $U^s$ that arises (through Eq. \eqref{eq:liftfromu}) from the flow created $\mathbf{u^s}$ by the particle, obtained from Eq. \eqref{eq:flowfield-lambda} by considering only $\mathbf{G}^\infty$ and $\mathbf{T}^\infty$, and a wall-term term $U^w$, obtained when considering $\mathbf{G}^w$ and $\mathbf{T}^w$.
+Following \citet{nix14} who proposed it in the case $\lambda=1$, we decompose the lift velocity $U_L$ into two contributions: (a) a self term $U^s$ that arises (through Eq. \eqref{eq:liftfromu}) from the flow $\mathbf{u^s}$ created by the particle, obtained from Eq. \eqref{eq:flowfield-lambda} by considering only $\mathbf{G}^\infty$ and $\mathbf{T}^\infty$, and a wall-term term $U^w$, obtained when considering $\mathbf{G}^w$ and $\mathbf{T}^w$.

 In an infinite simple shear flow, the whole configuration has a point symmetry with respect to the centre of the particle.
-Considering two opposite points on the membrane, one can see that the $ \mathbf{u^s}\cdot\mathbf{n}$ terms are equal while the $x_3$ term has opposite sign, whence $U^s=0$, as expected.
+Considering two opposite points on the membrane, one can see that the $ \mathbf{u^s}\cdot\mathbf{n}$ terms in Eq. \ref{eq:liftfromu} are equal while the $x_3$ term has opposite sign, whence $U^s=0$, as expected.
 Note that this argument holds only in the absence of some symmetry-breaking mechanism, like buckling, which we are not aware of in unbounded simple shear flow, unless the particle itself presents some heterogeneities \cite{Liu2017}.
 The self term $U^s$ can be non zero if point symmetry is lost, in particular if the particle is deformed by the wall.

-We now consider the leading order of the wall term, which is often the only one considered in models.
-Far from the wall, this velocity $U^w$ may be approximated by that of its center, that we set to be located at position $\mathbf{x}_0=(0,0,z)$.
-This far-field velocity $U^{w,ff}$ thus reads